saud-learning-services/course-details/README.md

       > `$ conda activate canvas-get-course-details`

 #### 6. Run the scripts!
 (In terminal:)
+You have two options: a) run all of the scripts at once, or b) follow step by step and run the scripts you need.
+If you don't need anonymized data, then I suggest following "run the scripts one at a time" and following steps a-c.
+#### If you want to *run all of the scripts* which will:
+- extract canvas data
+- ask you to add new analytics data to a specific folder
+- create a new project_data folder and structure
+- create anonymized versions of data

+Then you just need to run one command:
+> `$ python src/project_and_anonymize.py`

+Note: this will replace any existing data if you have extracted data before.
+There will also be a number of inputs in terminal to enter.

+If you've sucessfully run all of the scripts, then you're done!

+#### If you want to *run the scripts one at a time* then follow steps a-d below:

 <br>

    a) The first script gets the data from Canvas and creates your first set of folders in **course-details/data**.